Collaborate in a team room

 Only team administrators can see the links for manage users and manage events.

-Add a user account or group.
+Add a user organization or group.

 Adding events lets your team know when builds finish, source code is checked in, work items are updated, and requests for code reviews occur.